 From some of the big names like Amazon and Ebay, to small independent companies.

 There are also companies that focus specifically on digital products, such as clickbank, where you can get some really high commissions, (imagine 75% plus commissions on some items, which are a far cry from Amazon commissions that start from 4% ).

 There are many companies that house various affiliate programs – these are called affiliate networks.

-Think of it a bit like a shopping centre for affiliate programs – you search for the company or product you’re looking to promote, then you apply to them to become an affiliate.
+Think of it a bit like giant store for affiliate programs – you search for the company or product you’re looking to promote, then you apply to them to become an affiliate.

 but this is just a price you have to pay to get accepted on some of these programs and many companies only work through affiliate networks.